naveensasikumar/Swear-Words-Replacement-Suggestion-System/README.md

 After downloading:

--Place variables file in the models/model_2 directory.
+- Place the two variables file in the models/model_2/variables directory.
--Place embedding file in models/ directory.
+- Place embedding file in models/ directory.
--Ensure their names remain exactly: variables embedding
+- Ensure their names remain exactly: variables embedding
--These files are required for running the prediction model and generating replacement suggestions.
+- These files are required for running the prediction model and generating replacement suggestions.

 ## Usage Instructions